Temporal Cliques Admit Sparse Spanners: Introduction

 \subsection{Contributions}

-In this paper, we establish that temporal graphs built on top of complete graphs {\em unconditionally} admit $\Theta(n \log n)$-sparse temporal spanners when {\em non-strict} journeys are allowed.
+In this paper, we establish that temporal graphs built on top of complete graphs {\em unconditionally} admit $O(n \log n)$-sparse temporal spanners when {\em non-strict} journeys are allowed.
 Furthermore, such a spanner can be computed in polynomial time.
 The case of strict journeys requires more discussion.
 Kempe {\it et al.} observed in~\cite{KKK02} that if every edge of a complete graph is given the same label, then this graph is temporally connected, but no multi-hop {\em strict} journey exists, thus none of the edges can be removed, and the problem is trivially unsolvable.
-To make the problem interesting when only strict journeys are allowed, one should constrain the edge labeling to avoid such a pathological situation.
-In the present case, we require that a sub-labeling of one label per edge exists in which any two adjacent edges have different labels.
+To make the problem interesting when only strict journeys are allowed, one should constrain the edge labelling to avoid such a pathological situation.
+In the present case, we require that a sub-labelling of one label per edge exists in which any two adjacent edges have different labels.
 This formulation slightly generalizes the single-label global-unicity assumption made in~\cite{AGMS17} (although essentially equivalent) and eliminates the distinction between strict and non-strict journeys.
-Under this restriction, we establish that all temporal graphs whose underlying graph is complete admit a $O(n \log n)$-sparse temporal spanner.
-Moreover, if the restricted labeling is given, then the spanner can be computed in polynomial time.
-(The problem of deciding whether a general labeling admits such a sub-labeling is not discussed here; it might be computationally hard.)
+Under this restriction, we establish that every temporal graph whose underlying graph is complete admits an $O(n \log n)$-sparse temporal spanner.
+Moreover, if the restricted labelling is given, then the spanner can be computed in polynomial time.
+(The problem of deciding whether a general labelling admits such a sub-labelling is not discussed here; it might be computationally hard.)

-Our proofs are constructive.
 We start by observing that the above two settings one-way reduce to the setting where every edge has a single label and two adjacent edges have different labels.
 The reduction is ``one-way'' in the sense that the transformed instance may have fewer feasible journeys than the original instance, but all of these journeys correspond to valid journeys in the original instance, so a temporal spanner computed in the transformed instance is valid in the original instance.
-As a result, our main algorithm takes as input a complete graph $\G$ with single, locally distinct labels, and computes a $O(n\log n)$-sparse temporal spanner of $\G$ in polynomial time.
+As a result, our main algorithm takes as input a complete graph $\G$ with single, locally distinct labels, and computes an $O(n\log n)$-sparse temporal spanner of $\G$ in polynomial time.

 In summary, we give the first positive answer to the question of whether sparse temporal spanners always exist in a class of dense graphs, focusing here on the case of complete graphs.
 This answer complements the negative answer by Axiotis and Fotakis~\cite{AF16} and motivates more investigation to understand where the transition occurs between their negative result (no sparse spanners exist in some dense temporal graphs) and our positive result (they essentially always exist in complete graphs).
 Our algorithms are based on a number of original techniques, which we think may be of more general interest for problems related to temporal connectivity.